frankwswang/Quiqbox.jl/docs/src/basis.md

 bf10 + bf12
 ```

-Despite the cause of generating a `BasisFuncMix`, it's still a valid basis function in Quiqbox and you can use it to call functions that accept `CompositeGTBasisFuncs` as input arguments:
+In Quiqbox, `BasisFuncMix` is also accepted as a valid basis function and the user can use it to call functions that accept `CompositeGTBasisFuncs` as input argument(s):
 ```@repl 3
 overlap(bf11, bf11)
 ```